-9.1 Integration of environmental, social and economic issues in business decision-making.
+Integrate environmental, social and economic issues in business decision-making.

 Our Big Leaps

 The timeline for delivery on our Goals and Objectives is ambitious and wide ranging.
 It's not always clear which actions will deliver the desired impact reductions, but we can test proposed initiatives through pilot projects before rolling them out across our business, reducing financial and other risks.